ennorehling/atlantis/rules.md

 unit in a faction which has issued an ADMIT command for you that month.

-BUILD  BUILDING  [building-no]
+### BUILD  BUILDING  [building-no]
-BUILD  SHIP  ship-no
-BUILD  ship-type

-Perform building work on a building or ship.
+Perform building work on a building.
 BUILD BUILDING with a building number specified will perform work on that building.
 BUILD BUILDING alone will create a new building and perform work on it.

+### BUILD  SHIP  [ship-no|ship-type]

 BUILD SHIP with a ship number specified will perform work on that ship.
 BUILD LONGBOAT, CLIPPER or GALLEON will create a ship of the indicated type and perform work on it.

 Note that since the number of a newly created building or ship is not known until next month, only the creating unit can work on it in the first month.

-CAST  spell
+### CAST  spell

 Spend the month casting the indicated spell (must be a ritual magic spell which the unit knows).

-COMBAT  spell
+### COMBAT  spell

 Set the unit's combat spell to the indicated value (must be a combat spell which the unit knows).
 If no spell is specified, the unit's combat spell will